AlloyCI/alloy-runner/docs/executors/docker.md

 ## Docker vs Docker-SSH (and Docker+Machine vs Docker-SSH+Machine)

 > **Note**:
-Starting with GitLab Runner 10.0, both docker-ssh and docker-ssh+machine executors are **deprecated** and will be removed in one of the upcoming releases.
+Starting with AlloyCI Runner 1.0, both docker-ssh and docker-ssh+machine executors are **deprecated** and will be removed in one of the upcoming releases.

 We provided a support for a special type of Docker executor, namely Docker-SSH